BrettAF/ArrAnt-Team-Repo/Documentation/Array Cost Example.md

     trenching_scale = 1;
     %the trenching scale is a unitless value indicating how long and arduous
-    %excavations will be based on the soil type and rock hardness/size Using these values the size of the trenching (with the lenght equal to 1 meter) is calculated.
-First the width and depth are converted into meters, then the cost to install trenching per meter cubed is multipled to the size of the trench in order to calculate the cost to install trenching per meter in length.
+    %excavations will be based on the soil type and rock hardness/size Using these values the size of the trenching (with the length equal to 1 meter) is calculated.
+First the width and depth are converted into meters, then the cost to install trenching per meter cubed is multiplied to the size of the trench in order to calculate the cost to install trenching per meter in length.

 $depth_{m} = depth_{in}* 0.0254$<br />
 $depth_{m} = 44* 0.0254$<br />